Health insurance system in CZ

 The biggest one, Všeobecná zdravotní pojišťovna /The General Health Insurance Company/, covers approx. 60% of the population.
 Its ability to pay is guaranteed by the State.
 Its activities are governed by a special law called Act on the General Health Insurance Company.
 The other health insurance companies are governed in their activities by the Act on Employee Insurance Companies.

-Each insured person can change his/her health insurance company once a year.
+Each insured person can change his/her health insurance company twice a year.

 Health insurance companies are not allowed to make profit.